Improved bounds for the Erd\H{o}s-Rogers function: The proofs of the auxiliary lemmas

 \begin{proof2} First we shall prove that the number of labels in an irreducible core container of size $h$ is at most $2h{t \choose 2}\leq ht^2$.
-For any occurrence of a colour $D$ at some node $u$ (that is, for any label $(u,D)$), there must exist $v\in \{x\}\cup\{y\}\cup Z$ such that every core containing $v$ contains $u$ and the colour $D$, or else we could remove the occurrence of $D$ at $u$ and still have a core configuration.
-But for any $v$, there are at most $2{t \choose 2}$ such pairs $(u,D)$, since $u$ must belong to the intersection of the vertex sets of the cores containing $v$, and in a given core there are at most $2{t \choose 2}$ labels (because in the $K_t$ that contains the core, each colour contains at least two vertices and no two colours contain the same pair of vertices).
+For any occurrence of a colour $D$ at some node $u$ (that is, for any label $(u,D)$), there must exist $v\in \{x\}\cup\{y\}\cup Z$ such that every abstract core containing $v$ contains $u$ and the colour $D$, or else we could remove the occurrence of $D$ at $u$ and still have a core configuration.
+But for any $v$, there are at most $2{t \choose 2}$ such pairs $(u,D)$, since $u$ must belong to the intersection of the vertex sets of the abstract cores containing $v$, and in a given abstract core there are at most $2{t \choose 2}$ labels.
+Indeed, an abstract core is an induced subconfiguration so each of its colours labels at least two nodes.
+Now if an abstract core has $q$ colours and they label $d_1,\dots,d_q$ nodes, then $\sum_{i\leq q} {d_i \choose 2}\leq {t \choose 2}$ because the abstract core has at most ${t \choose 2}$ pairs of nodes.
+Since $d_i\geq 2$ for each $i$, it follows that $\sum_{i\leq q} d_i\leq 2{t\choose 2}$.